 The pond is in an area that was converted from timber after the adoption of the Commercial Medical Marijuana Land Use Ordinance (CMMLUO).
-This timber clearing is not consistent with the Mitigated Negative Declaration (MND) adopted by the County on September 13, 2016 prepared for adoption of the CMMLUO.
+This timber clearing was not consistent with the Mitigated Negative Declaration (MND) adopted by the County on September 13, 2016 prepared for adoption of the CMMLUO.
 The MND assumed there would be no additional timber conversion associated with cannabis cultivation.
 The Agriculture and Forest Resource section of the Mitigated Negative Declaration prepared for the CMMLUO states that the impact to existing zoning for forest land, timberland, and TPZ is less than significant, because, the discretionary permitting process would also enable after-the-fact review and permitting of illegal conversions through the implementation of remediation measures including restocking or the preparation of a notice of timberland conversion or less than 3-acre conversion.
-Thus, as a condition of approval the applicant is to restore an area equivalent to the unauthorized timberland conversion.
-Conditions of approval require the applicant to retain a registered professional forester to prepare a restoration plan for 0.41 acres of forest lands on the parcel-the equivalent of the area cleared for the pond.
+Thus, as a condition of approval, the applicant will provide an addendum to the Less than Three Acre Conversion Mitigation Plan prepared by a Registered Professional Forester (RPF) to specifically address the approximately 0.41 acres of timber land converted after 2016.
+The addendum will contain discussion of the ecological value of the converted forest land with specific discussion of the habitat value for Northern Spotted Owl (NSO).
+The report will include the number and species of trees removed.
+The restoration plan must include NSO habitat enhancement at a 10:1 ratio to the area converted which may include removal of invasive species, thinning, and restocking and shall include monitoring and reporting components to ensure success of the recommended remedial actions.
+The report will be submitted for approval to the Planning Department and will be evaluated in consultation with the California Department of Fish and Wildlife.